BrettCawley/brettcawley.github.io/_posts/2018-8-30-Generate-a-CSharp-gRPC-Interface-for-lnd.md

 `gRPC` is an RPC framework from Google, whose aim is to be more efficient than JSON/HTTP.
-Intended as an alternative to REST, it is more efficient due to it's use of Protocol Buffers and HTTP/2.
+Intended as an alternative to REST, it is more efficient due to the use of Protocol Buffers and HTTP/2.

-If you don't wish to learn how to build the `lnd` interface definition, you can install one from [nuget](https://www.nuget.org/packages?q=lnrpc), and continue on to the next tutorial [here](/How-to-Write-a-CSharp-gRPC-Client-for-the-Lightning-Network-Daemon/).
+If you don't wish to learn how to build a `gRPC` interface for `lnd`, you can install one from [nuget](https://www.nuget.org/packages?q=lnrpc) and continue on to the next tutorial [here](/How-to-Write-a-CSharp-gRPC-Client-for-the-Lightning-Network-Daemon/).
 Otherwise, let's continue!

  In order to create a `gRPC` interface, you define a `Service` (end point definition), and both a request and response `Message`.
 These definitions are created in a `.proto` file, which will be used to  generate the classes used in your chosen programming language.
 An example `.proto` file looks like the following: